Starts a transaction block.

 - READ UNCOMMITTED

 - The SQL standard defines four transaction isolation levels: READ COMMITTED, READ UNCOMMITTED, SERIALIZABLE, and REPEATABLE READ.
 The default behavior is that a statement can only see rows committed before it began (READ COMMITTED).
 In Greenplum Database READ UNCOMMITTED is treated the same as READ COMMITTED.
-SERIALIZABLE is supported the same as REPEATABLE READ wherein all statements of the current transaction can only see rows committed before the first statement was executed in the transaction.
-SERIALIZABLE is the strictest transaction isolation.
+REPEATABLE READ is not supported; use SERIALIZABLE if this behavior is required.
+SERIALIZABLE, wherein all statements of the current transaction can only see rows committed before the first statement was executed in the transaction, is the strictest transaction isolation.
 This level emulates serial transaction execution, as if transactions had been executed one after another, serially, rather than concurrently.
 Applications using this level must be prepared to retry transactions due to serialization failures.

 - READ WRITE